howdyai/botkit/readme.md

 [Botkit CMS](https://github.com/howdyai/botkit-cms) is an external content management system for dialogs systems.
 Botkit can automatically attach to a CMS instance and import content into dialogs automatically.

-In order to enable this functionaly, configure the botkit controller with information about your CMS instance:
+In order to enable this functionality, configure the botkit controller with information about your CMS instance:

 ```javascript
 const controller = new Botkit({